Overview of MN Sports Roasted Iced Coffee + Pre-Workout

 MN Sports is a Chicago based nutrition company bringing the sports nutrition industry the first coffee based pre-workout supplement.
 Guaranteed to be made with real coffee and no fillers, MN Sports attempts to capture the coffee drinking fitness enthusiasts as their core customer.

 On the surface a coffee based pre-workout seems brilliant.
 With people willing to pay $5 for a cup of Java, a coffee based pre-workout at a fair price might attract a lot of eyes, and this product does.
 Unfortunately, MN Sports Roasted Iced Coffee + Pre Workout doesn’t live up to the competition in the pre-workout space.
 The product utilizes a proprietary blend which indicates that key ingredients are under dosed.
-This product is more for a morning pick-me-up than for a pre-workout supplement.
+This product is more for a morning pick-me-up than for a good pre-workout supplement.

 Testing Results and Ratings